Ameloblastoma of the Oral Cavity (Oral Cancer Originating from Cells of the Tooth Anlage) in Dogs

 Diagnosis

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is based on clinical examination, imaging diagnostics and histological analysis.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is based on clinical examination, diagnostic imagingDiagnostic imaging includes medical procedures that create images of the inside of the body to diagnose, monitor, or treat diseases and injuries.
+Examples include X-ray, ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI)., and histological analysis.

-- CT or MRI are helpful in assessing tumor extent, especially when the nasalNasal refers to the nose and nasal cavities.
+- CT or MRI are helpful for assessing tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. extent, especially when the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. or orbital cavityThe orbital cavity is a bony structure in the skull that surrounds the eye and its adnexa.
 It protects the eye and provides attachment points for the eye muscles. is involved.

 - BiopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. with histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. examination is essential for confirming the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and differentiating it from other oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. neoplasms (e.g. squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+It is the first step in the management and treatment of patients. and distinguishing it from other oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. neoplasms (e.g., squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer., odontogenic fibroma, osteosarcoma).

 Therapy

-The therapy of choice is complete surgical removal with wide safety margins, as the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. grows very infiltratively.
+The therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. of choice is complete surgical removal with wide margins, as the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. grows in a highly infiltrative manner.

 - Mandibulectomy or maxillectomy (partial or complete) are required depending on the location.